-Past mistral-related studies are mostly localized (Drobinski et al., 2001a & b; Guénard et al., 2005), case-focused (Buzzi et al. 2003; Jiang et al 2003; Plačko-Vršnak et al., 2005), or very generalized (Buzzi et al.; 1986; Smith 1986; Tafferner 1990).
-However, little is known about the large-scale or synoptic state that induces, maintains and ends the mistral, beyond the mere presence of an upper level trough and a surface cyclone south of the Alps.
-The spatial and temporal variability within the mistral period remains poorly predicted, as is the mistral intensity and duration (Guénard et al., 2005).
-A systematic climatological classification of the large scale flow patterns associated with mistral events has, to the best of our knowledge, never been attempted.
+Past mistral-related studies are mostly localized (Drobinski et al., 2001a, b; Guenard et al., 2005), case focused (Buzzi et al., 2003; Jiang et al., 2003; Plačko-Vršnak et al., 2005) or very generalized (Buzzi et al., 1986; Smith, 1986; Tafferner, 1990).
+However, little is known about the large-scale or synoptic state that induces, maintains and ends the mistral, beyond the mere presence of an upper-level trough and a surface cyclone south of the Alps.
+The spatial and temporal variability within the mistral period remains poorly predicted, as is the mistral intensity and duration (Guenard et al., 2005).
+A systematic climatological classification of the large-scale flow patterns associated with mistral events has, to the best of our knowledge, never been attempted.
 Therefore, this study is designed to address the following questions:

-- (i) Which upper-tropospheric features occur over the North East Atlantic and Europe during mistral days?
-Can they be classified into a coherent sequence of distinct, reccurring, dynamically significant flow patterns? - 90 (ii) How do the mistral upper-tropospheric flow types vary throughout the year?
+i.
+Which upper-tropospheric features occur over the northeastern Atlantic and Europe during mistral days?
+Can they be classified into a coherent sequence of distinct, recurring and dynamically significant flow patterns?

-- (iii) Does the impact on the hydrological cycle vary according to the upper-tropospheric flow type? - (iv) Are there typical life cycles of the flow types?
+- ii.
+How do the mistral upper-tropospheric flow types vary throughout the year? - iii.
+Does the impact on the hydrological cycle vary according to the upper-tropospheric flow type? - iv.
+Are there typical life cycles of the flow types?
 Are some flow types more persistent than others?

 Addressing these questions will enhance our understanding of mistral variability and predictability.
-Here, we address these questions by classifying the regional upper-tropospheric PV distribution during mistral periods, and quantify their surface impact in terms of precipitation and surface turbulent heat fluxes.
+Here, we address these questions by classifying the regional uppertropospheric PV distribution during mistral periods and quantify their surface impact in terms of precipitation and surface turbulent heat fluxes.
 Relying on the PV perspective, we speculate that the upper-level PV field bears the largest influence upon the mistral compared to other atmospheric parameters.
 Being a conservative quantity, PV can potentially reveal consistent yet unique flow patterns producing the mistral wind.
-Moreover, the fine-structures typical to isentropic PV surfaces allows one to identify a variety of different flow structures, as opposed to smooth wave-like formations presented by the geopotential field.
+Moreover, the fine structures typical to isentropic PV surfaces allow one to identify a variety of different flow structures, as opposed to smooth wave-like formations presented by the geopotential field.

-100 The climatological mistral database and the clustering approach are detailed in Section 2.
-The resulting flow types and the corresponding impact are presented along with three illustrative cases in Section 3.
-The findings are then summarized in Section 4.
+The climatological mistral database and the clustering approach are detailed in Sect.
+2. The resulting flow types and the corresponding impact are presented along with three illustrative cases in Sect.
+3. The findings are then summarized in Sect.
+4.

-2. Methods:
+2 Methods

 This study is based on climatological data for the 36-year period of 1981-2016.
 Objective mistral criteria are applied to identify mistral days and create a mistral database for its subsequent classification.
-The classification is performed by a self-organizing map algorithm (SOM; see Section 2.2) applied to upper-tropospheric isentropic PV during mistral days, and is followed by a subsequent persistence-transition analysis of the resulting clusters.
+The classification is performed by a self-organizing map algorithm (SOM; see Sect.
+2.2) applied to upper-tropospheric isentropic PV during mistral days and is followed by a subsequent persistence-transition analysis of the resulting clusters.